wing5wong/artisan-whs-static/source/_events/2023-06-21_battle-of-the-houses-2023-coming-soon-sign-up-now.md

 ***Cut off is on Thursday at 11.05am.***

-Once you HAVE signed up please go to the following places for a meeting this Thursday to meet with your House Captains and get the first song underway.. places to follow soon.
+Once you HAVE signed up please go to the following places for a meeting this Thursday to meet with your House Captains and get the first song underway.

+AWA - Dance Room
+MAUNGA -
+MOANA -
+WHENUA -

 This is an awesome activity for all the houses, you get to perform, have fun and raise some WHS house spirit!
 There will be commitment involved with rehearsals throughout the 1st 5 weeks of Term 3.